dmaticzka/GraphProt/README.md

 #### predict - Predict binding for a whole site ####

-Predict SVM margins for whole sequences.
+Predict binding of whole sequences, e.g. CLIP sites.
 Margins are written to file "GraphProt.predictions".
 Each line of this file gives the margin for one sequence in the second column, in the same order as the fasta file.
 In classification setting the first column contains the class, in regression setting the first column contains, if specified, the affinities, otherwise